-- Overseeing the preparation of the EIS and ensuring that the document and the steps completed in the NEPA process meet federal requirements, including compliance with 23 CFR part 771 and 40 CFR parts 1500-1508 and other relevant regulations; - Reviewing and commenting in a timely fashion on project documentation that is developed by NJ TRANSIT; - Maintaining responsibility for the scope, content and conclusions of the EIS; - Providing assistance on programmatic procedures and requirements and keeping NJ TRANSIT apprised of emerging agency policies and guidance for completing technical analyses; - Identifying and involving participating and cooperating agencies; - Publishing the notices that are required in the NEPA process in the Federal Register; - Issuing a Record of Decision (ROD) that describes the basis for FTA's funding decision and indicating that the requirements of NEPA have been satisfied.
+- Overseeing the preparation of the EIS and ensuring that the document and the steps completed in the NEPA process meet federal requirements, including compliance with 23 CFR part 771, 40 CFR parts 1500-1508, Section 1319 of MAP-21 and other relevant regulations; - Reviewing and commenting in a timely fashion on project documentation that is developed by NJ TRANSIT; - Maintaining responsibility for the scope, content and conclusions of the EIS; - Providing assistance on programmatic procedures and requirements and keeping NJ TRANSIT apprised of emerging agency policies and guidance for completing technical analyses; - Identifying and involving participating and cooperating agencies; - Publishing the notices that are required in the NEPA process in the Federal Register; - Issuing a combined Final Environmental Impact Statement (FEIS) and Record of Decision (ROD), if feasible, that describes the basis for FTA's funding decision and indicating that the requirements of NEPA have been satisfied.

-NJ TRANSIT is the Project sponsor in the NEPA environmental review process.
+NJ TRANSIT is the Project sponsor in fulfilling the NEPA environmental review process.
 NJ TRANSIT will be responsible for the following: